The great infidels

 All kinds of criminals, except infidels, meet death with reasonable serenity.
 As a rule, there is nothing in the death of a pirate to cast any discredit on his profession.
 The murderer upon the scaffold, with a priest on either side, smilingly exhorts the multitude to meet him in heaven.
 The man who has succeeded in making his home a hell, meets death without a quiver, provided he has never expressed any doubt as to the divinity of Christ, or the eternal “procession” of the Holy Ghost.
 The king who has waged cruel and useless war, who has filled countries with widows and fatherless children, with the maimed and diseased, and who has succeeded in offering to the Moloch of ambition the best and bravest of his subjects, dies like a saint.

 The Emperor Constantine, who lifted Christianity into power, murdered his wife Fausta, and his eldest son Crispus, the same year that he convened the Council of Nice to decide whether Jesus Christ was a man or the Son of God.
 The council decided that Christ was consubstantial with the father.
 This was in the year 325.
-We are thus indebted to a wife-murderer for settling the vexed question of the divinity of the Savior.
+We are thus indebted to a wife-murderer for settling the vexed question of the divinity of the Saviour.
 Theodosius called a council at Constantinople in 381, and this council decided that the Holy Ghost proceeded from the Father.
 Theodosius, the younger, assembled another council at Ephesus to ascertain who the Virgin Mary really was, and it was solemnly decided in the year 431 that she was the Mother of God.
 In 451 it was decided by a council held at Chalcedon, called together by the Emperor Marcian, that Christ had two natures — the human and divine.
 In 680, in another general council, held at Constantinople, convened by order of Pognatius, it was also decided that Christ had two wills, and in the year 1274 it was decided at the Council of Lyons, that the Holy Ghost proceeded not only from the Father, but from the Son as well.
 Had it not been for these councils, we might have been without a Trinity even unto this day.
 When we take into consideration the fact that a belief in the Trinity is absolutely essential to salvation, how unfortunate it was for the world that this doctrine was not established until the year 1274.
 Think of the millions that dropped into hell while these questions were being discussed.

 This, however, is a digression.
 Let us go back to Constantine.
 This Emperor, stained with every crime, is supposed to have died like a Christian.
 We hear nothing of fiends leering at him in the shadows of death.
 He does not see the forms of his murdered wife and son covered with the blood he shed.
 From his white and shrivelled lips issued no shrieks of terror.
 He does not cover his glazed eyes with thin and trembling hands to shut out the visions of hell.
 His chamber is filled with the rustle of wings — of wings waiting to bear his soul to the thrilling realms of joy.